yclas/guides/docs/api-documentation.md

 `GET /api/v1/listings?longitude=41.4075167&latitude=2.204625299999975&sort=distance`

-This will add an extra value return named `distance` which will return the Km to the add from the location.
+This will add an extra value return named `distance` which will return the KM to the add from the location.

 Example with more parameters, pagination, sorted etc...